isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-see-bed-bugs/index.md

 layout: post
 ---

-Can you see [bed bugs](https://ento.psu. edu/extension/factsheets/[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/))?
-Without meaning to state the obvious, bed bugs are, above everything else, insects.
+Can you see [bed bugs](https://ento.psu.edu/extension/factsheets/[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/))?Without meaning to state the obvious, bed bugs are, above everything else, insects.
 So it goes without saying that they are fairly visible.
 Well, not necessarily. *Summary: Most bed bugs resemble an apple seed in various aspects, from shape, size, and even color.

 * *This is why you shouldnt experience any difficulties spotting these blood-sucking little monsters with your naked eye. related Bed Bug Steamers. *